Skip to main content

 Equifax vs TransUnion — Canada’s two credit bureaus.

-Canada has two main credit bureaus, and they don’t always agree.
-Here’s how Equifax and TransUnion differ, why your scores aren’t the same, which one your mortgage lender pulls, and how to check both before you apply.
+Canada has two main credit bureaus — Equifax Canada and TransUnion Canada — and they don’t always agree.
+Here’s how they differ, why your scores aren’t the same, which one your mortgage lender pulls, and how to check both before you apply.

 Equifax vs TransUnion at a glance